aditya-sridhar/simple-angular6-app/README.md

 1. A Customer List Page which Lists out all the Customers
 2. A Customer Details Page which will display the Details for the Selected Customer

+## Live Application url

+The Application is deployed in https://aditya-sridhar.github.io/simple-angular6-app/

 ## Prerequites to Run the Application

 ### Install NodeJS